Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

 -   iOS Safari - Apple has blocked the control of HTML5 audio using JavaScript.
 Volume can only be controlled through hardware interaction by the user.
 [Apple Developer documentation](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html).
 No fix implemented at this point.
 -   iOS Safari - Cards showing a blank front after flip animation.
 Card front image was visible during the flip animation.
 Resolved by adding `background-color: rgba(0, 0, 0, 0.01);` to .card and .card.flipped CSS classes.
 -   Google Chrome - Card flip animation not visible.
 Resolved by adding `-webkit-transform-style: preserve-3d;` and `-webkit-transform: rotateY(-180deg);` to .card, .card.flipped, and .card-back and .card-front classes.
 -   Internet Explorer 11 - Flexbox and ES6 JavaScript issues.
-Modals are not interactive and card grid does not build correctly, instead a column of 16 cards is visible.
+Overlays are not interactive and card grid does not build correctly, instead a column of 16 cards is visible.
 These issues remain unresolved.

 ## Deployment